 In order to earn a bachelor's degree from Lindsey Wilson College, students must successfully complete a minimum of 42 credit hours at the college, and at least 50 percent of the credits required in a major or minor must be earned at the college.
-Hours transferred to the college during completion of a degree need prior approval of the Registrar's Office.
+Hours transferred to the college need approval of the Registrar's Office.
 Education methods classes may not be transferred to the college.
 Programs have the authority to require students to complete program assessments prior to graduation.